vhnunes/BejeweledNeon/readme.md

 #

 This project is a 7 day challenge to make a bejeweled clone.
-Currently iam at the day 5 and with the first MVP released, [check out here](https://github.com/vhng/BejeweledNeon/releases).
+Currently iam at the day last day and with the second MVP released, [check out here](https://github.com/vhng/BejeweledNeon/releases).

 ![](https://i.imgur.com/0EvMMzV.gif)